quangnd159/dangquang.xyz/content/m/ielts.md

 ### Reading

 I think I nailed this one.
 Not very hard.
 No matching headings.
 The highlighting function is definitely helpful.
 For reading, it's important that we know which question types follow the same order as the information in the text.
 That helps a lot.
+Probably one of the reasons why I could complete the test 13 minutes early.

 - **Passage 1**: Curran Judith - Documentary Film Maker
 - **Passage 2**: Being left-handed in a right-handed world